Gwynedd Archives: Meirionnydd Record Office

 Conditions governing reproduction: Usual copyright regulations apply.

-Finding aids: Hard copies of the catalogues are available at Meirionnydd Archives and the National Library of Wales.
-The National Register of Archives only holds the catalogue for the additional deposit.
+Finding aids: Hard copies of the catalogue are available in Meirionnydd Archives and the National Library of Wales.

-Appraisal, destruction and scheduling information: All records deposited at the Meirionnydd Archives have been retained.
+Appraisal, destruction and scheduling information: All records deposited at Meirionnydd Archives have been retained.

 Accruals: Accruals are not expected